juanmancebo/rabbit-ws/README.md

    1. NLB + Multi-AZ deployment (minimum of 3 replicas) in dedicated Kubernetes cluster.
 You can easily configure replica count in [custom_values.yaml](tabbitmq/custom_values.yaml#L19)
    2. Helm deployment using [Ansible kubernetes collection](https://docs.ansible.com/ansible/latest/collections/community/kubernetes/helm_module.html) or [Terraform helm provider](https://registry.terraform.io/providers/hashicorp/helm/latest/docs).
 In my opinion, nowadays both need improvements to have all helm features.
 3. Java Application:
    1. It's my first Java application, for sure there are a lot of things to improve.
-Pull request are very very welcomed :)
+Pull request are very very welcome :)
-   2. Keep TCP connection open, instead of open one connection per user request, and detect when the connection is dead.
+   2. Keep TCP connection open, instead of opening one connection per user request, and detect when the connection is dead.
 4. Jenkins:
    1. Pipeline:
       Depending on your organization, it would be better to deacouple this pipeline in two or more, to give granularity in the access to different departments in your organization.